zephyrproject-rtos/zephyr/doc/services/zbus/index.rst

 ------------------------

-For performance purposes, listeners can access the receiving channel message directly since they already have the mutex lock for it.
+For performance purposes, listeners can access the receiving channel message directly since they already have the channel locked for it.
 To access the channel's message, the listener should use the :c:func:`zbus_chan_const_msg` because the channel passed as an argument to the listener function is a constant pointer to the channel.
 The const pointer return type tells developers not to modify the message.